 How to hire your B2B SaaS CMO

 CMOs have a scary reputation for crippling startups.
 As a startup invests in growth, they need someone fast.
-While speed isn't optional, it can be costly.
+Here are easy tips on hiring a B2B SaaS CMO.

 Hiring your (B2B SaaS) VP of Marketing or CMO